Are you afraid to be vulnerable? If so, you’re not alone.

-We are taught to believe that vulnerability is weakness.
-We think that being vulnerable makes us look foolish.
+We’re taught to believe vulnerability is weakness.
+We think being vulnerable makes us look foolish.
 We fear that if we get vulnerable with another person, we may get hurt and never recover.

 In this post I’m going to invite you to see vulnerability in a much different way.
 But first, let’s talk about why and how we avoid being vulnerable.